How Business Agile Can Increase the Effectiveness of Your Team

 - Estimation and prioritization: Agile promotes a range of techniques to help safeguard the accuracy of estimates, such as planning poker and affinity estimation.
 Once estimated, you’ll also want to prioritize your stories according to business value.
 And this value will depend on your specific goals and objectives and choose to prioritize in line with Agile’s iterative process and review your prioritized list as your project progresses.

 - Positive and Energizing Work Culture: Team members that trust others are open-minded to feedback and suggestions.
 Team should be cheerful and encourage others to express and articulate new ideas.
 These attributes can be spread among team members through activities, celebrating small achievements, and constant inspiration from leadership.

 Business Agility is most effective when organizations apply Agile methods regardless of how large or complex the project.
-Successful practices include keeping teams small, sticking to short iterations, getting rapid feedback from customers, setting value-based business priorities and engaging users in refining requirements.
-It is the core values and guiding principles for how people work together and effective in a Team.
+Successful practices include keeping teams small, sticking to short iterations, getting rapid feedback from customers, setting value-based business priorities, and engaging users in refining requirements.
+It is the core values and guiding principles for how people work together and effectively in a Team.
 As Agile teams come together in organizations large and small, they will be better positioned for success if they make these as Agile best practices.

 For more Blogs: https://blog.scrumstubs.com/